lolcommits/lolcommits-sample_plugin/README.md

 ### Testing your plugin

 It's a good idea to include tests with your gem.
-To make this easier for you, the main lolcommits gem provides helpers to work with IO and Git repos in test.
+To make this easier for you, the main lolcommits gem includes helpers to work with command line IO and Git repos.

-    # add one or both of these to your plugin's test_helper file
+    # add one (or both) of these to your plugin's test_helper file
     require 'lolcommits/test_helpers/git_repo'
     require 'lolcommits/test_helpers/fake_io'